ZjpWei/PALM/README.md

 ## Introduction

-This project contains the analyses for the `PALM` paper.
-Please refer to the `README.md` file in each folder to reproduce the real data analysis, simulations, and figures.
+This project contains the analyses for the PALM paper.
+Please refer to the `README.md` file in each folder to reproduce the real data analyses, simulations, and figures.
+The `PALM` package version used for these analyses was 0.1.0, which can be installed via `PALM_0.1.0.tar.gz`.

 ## References